 Really, you should seriously consider using two-factor authentication for any accounts that offer it.

-Look in the Security and Privacy sections of your Settings, or under Account or Profile.
-You see it called two-factor authentication, two-step verification, security codes, 2FA, or multi-factor authentication (MFA).
+Look in the Security and Privacy sections of your account settings, or under Account or Profile.
+You could see it referred to as two-factor authentication, two-step verification, security codes, 2FA, or multi-factor authentication (MFA).
 You may see the words code or token.

 It's an unfortunate reality that WordPress websites are frequently targeted by hackers.
 You're wise to enable two-factor authentication to increase your site's security.
 If you'd like the peace of mind of knowing that WordPress experts are taking care of your site's security, contact us!